The first-shift briefing

 You wouldn't just be an early user, you'd be a partner.
 If you're picked, we'll ask you to actually use Briggzy with your family, tell us what's working and what isn't, and answer a short survey every so often.
 Your honesty is what makes this real for the families coming next.

 Really.
 You send a secure link and choose what it shows: emergency info only, today's care plan, or the full summary.
 They open it and they're ready.
+If you want them to, they can log a dose or a quick note from that same link, without ever making an account.
 Links expire on a schedule you pick, and you can turn one off at any moment.

 Free while we're in beta.
 When pricing arrives it will be modest, family-sized, and shaped by what beta families tell us is fair.
 Beta families hear about it first, long before anything changes.

 Private by default.
 Nothing is public, indexed, or searchable.
-Sensitive details are encrypted, and there's a record of who opened what and when.
+Sensitive details are encrypted, every entry shows who logged it, and you can see when a briefing was opened.
 Guests see only the slice you chose to share.

 Use Briggzy with your real care circle, tell us what's working and what isn't, and answer a short survey now and then.
 Your honesty shapes what gets built next.

-This survey is anonymous.
+This survey is anonymous unless you want a reply.
 Every situation is different, and the overlap between them is what makes a real tool.
 You don't need an account, an email, or even your name.
-Just tell us what would help.
+Leave an email at the end only if you'd like us to write back.

 Just keep me posted.
 No pressure, no spam, just a note when there's room or news worth sharing.